-- a.
-In granting a special use permit, the City Council may impose conditions to the extent necessary to minimize any adverse effect of the proposed tower on adjoining properties. - b.
-Any information of an engineering nature submitted by the applicant, whether civil, mechanical, or electrical, must be certified by a licensed professional engineer. - c.
+- In granting a special use permit, the City Council may impose conditions to the extent necessary to minimize any adverse effect of the proposed tower on adjoining properties. - b.
+Any information of an engineering nature submitted by the applicant, whether civil, mechanical, or electrical, must be certified by a licensed professional engineer.

+- c.
 Information required.
 Each applicant requesting a special use permit must submit a scaled site plan, scaled elevation view and other supporting drawings, calculations, and/or other documentation, signed and sealed by licensed professional engineers, showing the location and dimensions of all improvements, including information concerning topography, radio frequency coverage, tower height requirements, setbacks, drives, parking, fencing, landscaping, adjacent uses, and other information deemed by the City to be necessary to assess compliance with these requirements. - d.
 Factors considered in granting special use permits.
 The City Council must consider the following factors in determining whether to issue a special use permit, although the City may waive or reduce the burden on the applicant of these criteria, if the City, concludes that the goals of this paragraph D are better served thereby. - i.
-Height of the proposed tower. - ii.
-Proximity of the tower to residential structures and residential district boundaries. - iii.
+Height of the proposed tower. - Proximity of the tower to residential structures and residential district boundaries. - iii.
 Nature of uses on adjacent and nearby properties. - iv.
 Surrounding topography. - v.
 Surrounding tree coverage and foliage. - vi.
 Design of the tower, with particular reference to design characteristics that have the effect of reducing or eliminating visual obtrusiveness. - vii.
 Availability of suitable existing towers and other structures per sentence e below. - e.
 Availability of suitable existing towers or other structures.
 No new tower may be permitted unless the applicant demonstrates to the reasonable satisfaction of the City that no existing tower or structure can accommodate the applicant's proposed antenna.
-Evidence submitted to demonstrate that no existing tower or structure can accommodate the applicant's proposed antenna may consist of any of the following: - i.
-No existing towers or structures are located within the geographic area required to meet the applicant's engineering requirements. - ii.
-Existing towers or structures are not of sufficient height to meet the applicant's engineering requirements.
+Evidence submitted to demonstrate that no existing tower or structure can accommodate the applicant's proposed antenna may consist of any of the following: - No existing towers or structures are located within the geographic area required to meet the applicant's engineering requirements. - ii.
+Existing towers or structures are not of sufficient height to meet the applicant's engineering requirements. - iii.
+Existing towers or structures do not have sufficient structural strength to support the applicant's proposed antenna and related equipment. - iv.
+The fees, or costs, or contractual provisions required by the owner in order to share an existing tower or structure or to adapt an existing tower or structure for sharing are unreasonable.
+Costs exceeding new tower development are presumed unreasonable. - v.
+The applicant demonstrates that there are other limiting factors that render existing towers and structures unsuitable.